Thijmen73/advanced-snake/README.md

 The most difficult : Getting to know the applications (Visual code, Github and python) was a challenge.
 Being able to program from scratch was the most complicated part of our project.

 ## Technical limitations?
+Challenge 1 : Creating the branches and get in VS code Solution : HOW DID WE SOLVE IT ?

-Challenge 1 : DESCRIPTION
+Challenge 2 : Pulling and saving changes
 Solution : HOW DID WE SOLVE IT ?

-Challenge 2 : DESCRIPTION
-Solution : HOW DID WE SOLVE IT ?

-...
+Challenge 3 : Connecting the GitHub repository with VS code

+Explanation : We faced difficulties when we tried to connect the GitHub ...

 # Future Improvements